Sharma194779/kasparro-ai-agentic-content-generation-system-aashrith-sharma/docs/ProjectDocumentation.md

 **Decision 2: Separate Agents with Single Responsibility**
 - Reason: Makes each agent easy to test and modify independently
-- Benefit: If we need to change how questions are generated, we only edit QuestionGeneratorAgent; other agents are not affected
+- Benefit: If I need to change how questions are generated, I only edit QuestionGeneratorAgent; other agents are not affected

 **Decision 3: Reusable Content Blocks**
 - Reason: Avoids repeating the same logic in multiple places
-- Benefit: If we want to add a new page type, we can reuse existing blocks instead of writing new code
+- Benefit: If I want to add a new page type, I can reuse existing blocks instead of writing new code

 **Decision 4: Parallel Execution**
 - Reason: QuestionGenerator, ProductPageAssembler, and ComparisonAssembler do not depend on each other